 - Study Subject: Apply to one of our five LLM programs, all recognized as among the nation’s finest: American Law, Banking & Financial Law, Intellectual Property, International Business Law, and Taxation.

 - Scholarship Award: The School of Law acknowledges a small number of LLM applicants who have demonstrated outstanding academic achievement through the LLM Scholars Program These awards come in the form of partial tuition waivers.
-Please note that full tuition opportunities are not available and students must secure their own funding sources to cover the cost of tuition and fees.
+Please note that full tuition scholarships are not available and students must secure their own funding sources to cover the cost of tuition and fees.

 - Nationality: Available to Domestic and International students.